akononovicius/physRisk-content-repository/articles/2014/computational-history-is-something-like-playing-civilization.md

 actually may contributed to the formation of the human societies.
 The essence of the Civilization game is a very simple one - the players must lead their civilizations to become a grand futuristic empire.
-As reported in the article linked bellow, the main result of the research is that the military technology and warfare is mostly responsible for the formation of the organized human societies.
+As reported in the article linked below, the main result of the research is that the military technology and warfare is mostly responsible for the formation of the organized human societies.
 The first people faced a tough challenge - if they were not organized, they were simple wiped